mpgn/poodle-PoC/readme.md

 $> python3 test.py 192.168.13.1 4443 192.168.13.133 443 --start-block 46 --stop-block 50
 ```
 Choosing a block: if you don't specify the block option, all the block will be decrypted but this can take a long time.
-I strongly advise you 'know' how the request will be formated and use the script `request-splitter.py` to know the the block you want to decrypt (idealy the cookie block ! :)
+I strongly advise you 'know' how the request will be formated and use the script `request-splitter.py` to know the block you want to decrypt (idealy the cookie block ! :)

 Then insert the javascript malicious code (`poodle.js`) into the vulnerable website using an XSS for example.
-Launche the python script and type `help`, then `search`, and finaly `active`.
-During that time, only two interaction with the javascript will be needed (search and active command).
+Launch the python script and type `help`, then `search`, and finaly `active`.
+During that time, only two interactions with the javascript will be needed (search and active command).

 [![asciicast](https://asciinema.org/a/174901.png)](https://asciinema.org/a/174901)